jamf/DEPNotify/README.md

 ## EULA Window Configuration

+The EULA window adds a button the end user must press to activate a dropdown that the user can read and then accept some terms of agreement to use the computer.

 | Key | Type | Description | Example |
 | --- | ---- | ----------- | ------- |
 | EULAMainTitle | String | Sets EULA main title | defaults write menu.nomad.DEPNotify EULAMainTitle "End User Level Agreement" |